jiangsy/worklist_intersection_union/README.md

 ## Overview

 The paper discusses three systems: (1). base system; (2). base system with record; (3). base systems with record and intersection/union inference.
-For brevity, we refer to them as system I, II, and III in the following.
-(Please refer to Sec 2.3 of the paper for more details).
+For brevity, we refer to them as system I, II, and III in the following (These systems are introduced in Sec 2.3 of the paper).
 We believe this artifact is eligible for all three badges: **Available, Functional, and Reusable**.

 * **Available** : This artifact is published at zenodo.
 We agree to publish our artifact under a Creative Commons license.